Consulta OnLine (periodico online)

 Abstract

-constitutional framework of the pre-pandemic economic order, outlined by the
+the constitutional framework of the pre-pandemic economic order, outlined by

 MARCO CECILI